runyanjake/nvim/README.md

 ## Instructions

 ### First Time Setup
+1. Install the latest version of Neovim from the Neovim Launchpad PPA.
+Ubuntu apt has an older version, and since then much has changed, so we'll prefer the latest stable from the PPA.
+- `sudo add-apt-repository ppa:neovim-ppa/stable`
+- `sudo apt update`
+- `sudo apt install neovim`
-1. Ensure that the nvim runtimepath is correctly configured to include `~/.config.nvim`.
+2. Ensure that the nvim runtimepath is correctly configured to include `~/.config.nvim`.
 You can check that by executing this nvim command: `:echo &runtimepath`.
-2. Both `init.lua` as well as the `lua/` folder and its contents should be symlinked to `~/.config/nvim` (Might need to create the nvim folder if first time).
+3. Both `init.lua` as well as the `lua/` folder and its contents should be symlinked to `~/.config/nvim` (Might need to create the nvim folder if first time).
 - `ln -sfn /path/to/init.lua ~/.config/nvim/init.lua`
 - `ln -sfn /path/to/lua ~/.config/nvim/lua`
 The next time vim is opened, the config changes will apply.